 Dog Breed Selection Guide

 Choosing the right dog breed is one of the most important decisions you'll make as a pet owner.
 The right match leads to years of happiness; a mismatch can lead to frustration for both you and the dog.
-This guide helps you evaluate your lifestyle and find breeds that fit.
+This resource helps you evaluate your lifestyle and find breeds that fit.

 Evaluating Your Lifestyle